It’s no secret that baking is all about chemistry. Unlike cooking, it isn’t easy to change up the ingredients in recipes.

 When you change the ingredients you are using or the amounts of the ingredients that you are adding, whatever you are baking might not turn out as planned.

-When you’re trying to bake with almond milk instead of cow’s milk, you should try to find recipes that use almond milk in their original ingredients list rather than trying to substitute almond milk in for cow’s milk.
+In other words, if you’re trying to bake with almond milk instead of cow’s milk, you should try to find recipes that use almond milk in their original ingredients list rather than trying to substitute almond milk for cow’s milk.

-However, if you need to bake a recipe that calls for cow’s milk with almond milk instead, there are some really easy ways to make it work.
+However, if you need to bake a recipe that calls for cow’s milk with almond milk instead, you need to alter a few things.
+Let me kick this off by explaining a bit about almond milk.

 What Is Almond Milk?